 Over the years the relationship between the “actives” (undergraduates) and the alumnae was very close, but there was no formal structure for the organization.
 In 1952 Cap and Gown decided to form an Alumnae Board to act as an advisory group to the actives, to manage the funds, and to create a means by which our alumnae (now worldwide) could be kept in contact.
 The actives continue to select their own members and to have their own board that plans their activities in addition to the organization-wide ones.

 The first newsletter was created, and the campus upheavals of those troubled years brought a different consciousness about the selection process for new members.
 The women questioned the current relevance of the organization and were critical of the process by which new members were chosen, based primarily on who was known by members of the current actives.
 They felt that method was not democratic and that many women who were qualified were unaware of the existence of Cap and Gown.
 There was a real danger of disbanding.
 This self-examination led to a formal written application process that has worked extremely well since that time.
-The number of Cap and Gown members increased rapidly and today about 30-50 juniors and seniors are selected yearly.
+The number of Cap and Gown members increased rapidly.

 Cap and Gown has always looked for ways to become involved in the larger Stanford arena.
 Both the Alumnae Board and the Students Board continually seek Stanford and community projects to aid.
 After years of planning, on March 5, 2005, Cap and Gown held a Centennial Celebration honoring Cap and Gown’s first 100 years.
 This day-long event featured presentations about the history of women at Stanford, a major research project conducted about Cap and Gown women’s lives and goals, and the life stories of several prominent Cap and Gown women, including keynote speaker, former Supreme Court Justice, Sandra Day O’Connor.